Watson Forbes: Career

 The invitation to join the Stratton Quartet set the direction of his career.
 The Stratton was Elgar's preferred quartet, and their recordings in 1933, of his String Quartet and Piano Quintet were the music he chose to listen to on his deathbed.
 Forbes remained with the Stratton for the rest of its existence as such.

 At the start of the Second World War, Forbes was joint leader of the London Symphony Orchestra, but from 1940 onwards he joined the RAF Symphony Orchestra which contained a number of small groups of chamber music players.
 He toured the UK in a piano quintet which included Denis Matthews, Frederick Grinke and James Whitehead.
 He also made many appearances in Myra Hess's concerts at the National Gallery.

 After the war, he continued with the Stratton quartet, but now, following the departure of George Stratton, renamed the Aeolian Quartet.
 He also played with other groups, and as a soloist.
-In 1947, for instance, he gave the premiere of the Viola Sonata by his exact contemporary Robin Orr in Cambridge.
+In 1947, for instance, he gave the premiere of the Viola Sonata by his contemporary Robin Orr in Cambridge, and in 1955 he premiered the award-winning Fantasia for Viola and Piano Op29, dedicated to him by its composer, Kenneth Leighton.

 In 1950 he was made a Fellow of the Royal Academy of Music (FRAM) in London, and in 1954 he became professor of viola and chamber music there.
 He made his Proms debut as a soloist on 14 September 1956 playing the world premiere of John Greenwood's Viola Concerto.
 In his recitals, he often played on the rare Stradivarius Archinto viola (1696) owned by the Royal Academy.

 In 1964 Forbes moved to Glasgow to take up the post of Head of Music for BBC Scotland.
 There he safeguarded and expanded the BBC Scottish Symphony Orchestra, then under threat, and fostered the Scottish musical culture of the day (including traditional Scottish music, with a fiddle competition in Perth at which Yehudi Menuhin was chief adjudicator).

 Throughout his working life, but especially in retirement, he worked on one of his most enduring legacies as a musician, namely an extensive series of arrangements (including pieces by Rameau and Bach) to expand the viola repertoire, and a series of educational collections for other instruments.
 He also made many solo recordings, including the Viola Sonata by Arthur Bliss and the Sussex Lullaby by Alan Richardson, with the composer at the piano.

 In 1970 he was made an honorary Doctor of Music by the University of Glasgow and in 1972 was awarded the Cobbett Memorial Prize for services to chamber music.